-- Their respective outcome measures (i.e. the method for measuring an outcome e.g., Likert scale from 0-10 measuring X, a specified validated questionnaire or systolic blood pressure level) - Description of the metric used to characterise the measure (e.g., change from baseline, final value, time to event, maximum) - The method of aggregation (e.g., medical, proportion) and the timeframe (i.e., total duration of the time period, specific time points) over which the measurement will be assessed.

-• All of this information is required for registration of the trial on ClinicalTrials.gov
+- Their respective outcome measures (i.e. the method for measuring an outcome e.g., systolic blood pressure or a specified validated questionnaire) - description of the metric used to characterise the measure (e.g., change from baseline, final value, time to event, maximum) - The timeframe (i.e., total duration of the time period, specific time points) over which the measurement will be assessed. - All of this information is required for registration of the trial on ClinicalTrials.gov

-This section should also include any definitions used to characterize outcomes (e.g., distinction between transient ischemic attack and stroke), should be explained fully.
+This section should also include any definitions used to characterize outcomes (e.g., criteria for determining occurrence of acute myocardial infarction, characterization of a stroke as thrombotic or haemorrhagic, distinction between transient ischemic attack and stroke), should be explained fully.